ShineOfFire/RESTartec/README.md

 RESTartec Api is an open source Javascript library for the AngularJS, Ionic API.
 With RESTartec API you have Javascript access to the database with own methods :

+## Next update
+* Add OAuth 2.0 server
+* Upload part client for use it

 ## Install

 Download ZIP